Grocon

-Grocon is an Australian privately owned development, construction and funds management company.
+Grocon is an Australian property developer, contractor and funds management company that is privately owned by the Grollo family.
 Founded in Melbourne in 1948, it expanded to operate in India and the Middle East.
-In November 2020, parts of the company were placed in voluntary administration.
+In November of 2020, parts of the company were placed into voluntary administration.

 History

 Grocon grew from a small family concreting business established in Victoria, by Luigi Grollo after he emigrated from Treviso, Italy in 1928.
 A one-man operation, Luigi Grollo set up his own business in 1948 and completed small concreting projects, such as paving, shopping centre car parks, sewerage infrastructure and swimming pools.
 His sons Rino and Bruno joined the business at the age of 15.
 The business expanded rapidly in the 1950s by continuing with concreting of municipal swimming pools and petrol stations in Melbourne.
 In the years following, the Grollo Group would transition from the building of local community assets throughout the 1960s to constructing landmark developments.

 In the 1970s, Grocon moved into concrete construction, such as shopping centres and high-rise buildings and started developing the projects themselves.
 It was also during the 1970s that Luigi Grollo handed the company over to his two sons and the business continued to rapidly expand.
 In 1975, Grocon moved to Darwin for 18 months after winning a large contract for rebuilding after Cyclone Tracy.
 This contract involved the construction of 400 houses for the government.
 Following this, the Grollo Group went on to develop buildings and operate businesses in a wide cross-section of industries, including commercial, residential, industrial, education, retail, sporting and tourism.

 In the 1980s, many developments owned by the Grollo family were sold.

 This included the selling of such assets as The Hyatt, Shell Corner, 200 Queen Street and a suite of shopping centres.
 At this stage, the Grollo family only retained one major development – the Rialto Towers.